krvamsi96/MLInterview/ML in General.md

 * Over sampling of the minority class or Under sampling of the majority class.
 * SMOTE (Synthetic Minority Over-sampling Technique.)
 * Anomaly Detection
+*  **Undersampling**
+Undersampling resamples the majority class points in the data to make them equal to the minority class points.
+We will be creating a new dataset out of the original dataset using undersampling
+* **Oversampling**
+Oversampling refers to the resampling of the minority class points to equal the total number of majority points.
+Repetition of the minority class points is one such type of oversampling technique.
+Apart from repetition, we can provide the class weights to both the class.
+Providing the large weights to the minority class will give the same result as from that of repetition.
 ![](https://github.com/theainerd/MLInterview/blob/master/images/Screenshot%20from%202018-09-21%2009-20-55.png)

 ## how do you detect outliers? <a name="out"></br>